- About Us

 Friday, February 1, 2019

-The was the first Sport Inclusion Community of Practice (CoP) of 2019 and focused on the role of the sport and recreation sector in education and meaningful employment.
+This was the first Sport Inclusion Community of Practice (CoP) of 2019 and focused on the role of the sport and recreation sector in education and meaningful employment.
 This CoP presented a series of short case studies demonstrating meaningful employment in the sport and recreation sector leading towards economic participation in Victoria.

 The Sport Inclusion (AAA) Community of Practice presents: From athletic participation to economic participation Education, employment and board level leadership.
 The first Sport Inclusion Community of Practice (CoP) of 2019 explored Victorian initiatives that have supported the education, employment and board level leadership skills of people who are physically and/or neuro-diverse.
 By working together, can we increase the number of student placements, existing EFT and new employment opportunities in the sport and recreation sector?